 It is noted that the National Inventory Report for Kenya's 3rd NC has adopted the period 1995 - 2015 due to availability of data from other sectors while the FRL has adopted the period 2002 - 2018 to capture the period of implementation of recent forest sector policy decisions.
-The NIR adopted a 5 year interval of monitoring emissions (1990-2000, 2000-2005, 2005-2010 and 2010-2015).
-To harmonise emissions from the two processes and allow comparability, the FRL has adopted 4 year intervals in the period 2002-2018 (2002-2006, 2006-2010, 2010-2014 and 2014-2018).
+To harmonise emissions from the two processes and allow comparability, the two processes have used same EF and AD from the same pool of maps.